Lysenin: Membrane receptors

-The natural membrane target of lysenin is an animal plasma membrane lipid called sphingomyelin located mainly in its outer leaflet, involving at least three of its phosphatidylcholines (PC) groups.
+The natural membrane target of lysenin is an animal plasma membrane lipid called sphingomyelin located mainly in its outer leaflet, involving at least three of its phosphatidylcholine (PC) groups.
 Sphingomyelin is usually found associated with cholesterol in lipid rafts.
 Cholesterol, which enhances oligomerization, provides a stable platform with high lateral mobility where monomer-monomer encounters are more probable.
 PFTs have shown to be able to remodel the membrane structure, sometimes even mixing lipid phases.

 The region of the lysenin pore β-barrel expected to be immersed in the hydrophobic region of the membrane is the 'detergent belt', the 3.2 nm high region occupied by detergent in Cryogenic Electron Microscopy (Cryo-EM) studies of the pore.
 On the other hand, sphingomyelin/Cholesterol bilayers are about 4.5 nm height.
 This difference in height between the detergent belt and the sphingomyelin/cholesterol bilayer implies a bend of the membrane in the region surrounding the pore, called negative mismatch.
 This bending results in a net attraction between pores that induce pores aggregation.